Funerals, Burial and Burial of Ashes

 Burial of Ashes

 There are two places for the burial of ashes in Buckland.
-The first is the churchyard, just inside the gates opposite the school.
-Enquiries are made to Elaine Simkins, and may be channelled through the undertaker.
-There is a small garden of remembrance outside the south door of Buckland Church.
-This is looked after by the Parochial Church Council.
+The first is the cemetery, just inside the gates opposite the school.
+Enquiries are made to the Clerk to the Council (see full contact details below under ‘Cemetery’), and may be channelled through the undertaker.
+There is a small Garden of Remembrance outside the south door of Buckland Church.
+This is looked after by the St. Andrew’s Parochial Church Council.
 It is a tranquil garden, and ashes are buried in the central planted enclosure.
 There is a Book of Remembrance in the Drake Chapel, and names are recorded there.
 The service itself is a simple one.
 The ashes are poured into the earth, and the garden itself is attractively maintained.

 Although everything is normally arranged through the undertaker if more information is required please contact the Vicar – Graham Cotter – on 01822 852227 or by e-mail: firstname.lastname@example.org